ramezrafla/redis-oplog/README.md

 - To make sure it is compatible with other packages which extend the `Mongo.Collection` methods, make sure you go to `.meteor/packages` and put `zegenie:redis-oplog` as the first option.
 - RedisOplog does not work with _insecure_ package.
-- Updates with **positional selectors** have to be done on the DB for now until this [PR](https://github.com/meteor/meteor/pull/9721) is pulled in.
+- Updates with **positional selectors** are done directly on the DB for now until this [PR](https://github.com/meteor/meteor/pull/9721) is pulled in.
 Just keep this in mind in terms of your db hits.
 - This package **does not support ordered** observers.
 You **cannot** use `addedBefore`, `changedBefore` etc. This behavior is unlikely to change as it requires quite a bit of work and is not useful for the original developer.
-Frankly, you should use `order` field in your doc and order at run-time.
+Frankly, you should use an `order` field in your doc and order at run-time / on the client.
 - If you have **large documents**, caching could result in memory issues as we store the full document in the cache.
 You may need to tweak `cacheTimeout`.
 In such a use case you should have a separate collection for these big fields and prevent caching on it or have shorter timeout.
 (Note: adding the option to exclude certain fields from being cached will result in undue complexity for a rare use case)

 ## OplogToRedis

 The GO package [oplogtoredis](https://github.com/tulip/oplogtoredis) is an amazing tool which listens to the DB oplog and sends changes to redis.
-This way you are always up to date (and you lower your stress on your Meteor instances by omitting redis sends).
 There is a problem, however.
-OplogToRedis only sends the fields that have changed, not their new values.
-We have to pull from the DB those changed fields.
-This negates our original intent to reduce db hits.
-Hopefully we'll have some updates on this soon.
+OplogToRedis only sends the fields that have changed, not their new values (like we do).
+We then have to pull from DB, hence negating our original intent to reduce db hits.
+Hopefully we'll have some updates on this (not urgent for us TBH).
+That being said, this is another point of failure we can live without.

 ## Premium Support